JohnAntonios/JohnAntonios/README.md

 Before working at uno, I was a tutor, guest lecturer, designer and developer at the University of Sydney during my undergrad years and after graduating in 2020.

 ### 🏡 Outside of Work
-📺 I'm an avid TV and Movie watcher - as such, I've ventured off to create my own TV Show tracker which is currently being built.
-Check out the repo here - https://github.com/JohnAntonios/schedtv.

 🎵 My music taste is broad and is a mixture of mainstream and underground.
 Recently, I built a minimal lyric searching website known as [lyrical](https://lyrical-web.netlify.app/) which focuses on best Web performance (not to be mistaken with singing performance), practices and accessibility.

 ### 📲 Contact